jfsolanilla/content-aggregator/spec/api/subscriptions.md

 ## Overview

-This spec describes the API endpoint for adding a source of websites for a given user. i.e. ESPN, CNN, TESLA
+This spec describes the API endpoint for subscribing a user to a particular source-section. i.e. ESPN, CNN, TESLA

 ### User story

-As a content aggregator user, I want to add a new source to my subscription list.
+As a content aggregator user, I want to subscribe a user to a source-section.

 ### UI usage

-This API endpoint will be exposed to the frontend API to add a new source.
+This API endpoint will be exposed to the frontend API to subscribe a user.

 ## Endpoint details